What is Online Conveyancing?

 Advantages of Using Online Conveyancing

-Using an online conveyancer will come with many benefits.
-From a dashboard to track your progress to the cheap prices, we’ve listed a few advantages of online conveyancing:
+From a dashboard to track your progress to the cheap prices, we’ve listed a few benefits of online conveyancing:

 1. Easy to Track Progress

-As previously mentioned, online conveyancing will all be carried out online.
-Some online firms will offer 'Case Tracking' where you have access to your own dashboard where you can keep track of your conveyancing progress in real time.
-The system will notify you when there’s an update in your case, which will all be easily stored in one place.
+Some online firms will offer 'Case Tracking' where you have access to your own dashboard to keep track of your conveyancing progress.
+The system will notify you when there’s an update in your case.

 You’ll also be able to get an estimated date for when the process will be completed.
-This will all be a lot easier than attempting to track down your conveyancer for updates if you used a traditional conveyancer.
+This will all be a lot easier than attempting to track down your conveyancer for updates.

 2. Cheaper Prices

 Online conveyancing services are generally cheaper than traditional conveyancing costs.
 Online conveyancing solicitors can take on a lot more cases, allowing them to offer a cheaper quote.

 3. No Completion, No Fee

 However, it’s always wise to review the policy before continuing, as there may be some transactions where this is not possible.